volser/StandOut/README.md

 1. converted Eclipse ADT project to Android Studio Gradle project
 2. Replaced vanilla Notification code with AppCompat Notification code in the library module
-3. Added AppCompat code in sample module
+3. Android >= Marshmallow permission asking compatibility
+4. Android >= Oreo foreground services compatibility
-4. Published to jitpack
+5. Published to jitpack

 Tested on Android Marshmallow.
 Works just fine! :)

-If Android version is >= M, on app startup you should ask the user for gaining ``SYSTEM_ALERT_WINDOW`` permission.
+Kind of buggy on Android Pie :|

 For more info, please study the ``sample``.